Tomorrow Group-linked shares tumble after China seizes affiliated financial firms

 ($1 = 6.9935 Chinese yuan renminbi)

-(Reporting by Julie Zhu in Hong Kong and Cheng Leng in Beijing; Additional reporting by Kane Wu; Editing by Jennifer Hughes and Muralikumar Anantharaman)
+(Reporting by Julie Zhu in Hong Kong and Cheng Leng in Beijing; Additional reporting by Kane Wu; Editing by Jennifer Hughes, Muralikumar Anantharaman and Ana Nicolaci da Costa)

 ((julie.zhu1@thomsonreuters.com; +852 2843 6519; Reuters Messaging: julie.zhu1.thomsonreuters.com@reuters.net))